diku-dk/futhark/docs/man/futhark-bench.rst

   this generation can take too much memory, in which case lowering ``--concurrency`` may help.

+--convergence-max-seconds=NUM

+  Don't run the convergence phase for longer than this.
+This does not mean that the measurements have converged.
+Defaults to 300 seconds (five minutes).

 --entry-point=name

   Only run entry points with this name.